BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Methodology

 \textbf{Improving Sample Efficiency with Flipout.} One main challenge in estimating the variational distribution (i.e., the approximate posterior) during fine-tuning lies in the sample efficiency of the weights~\cite{wiese2023towards,dusenberry2020efficient,liu2020simple}.
 During mini-batch stochastic gradient descent, a batch of examples typically share the same weights drawn from the variational distribution.
 This can lead to slow convergence of the likelihood cost in \Eqref{eq:vfe}.
 Drawing inspiration from \cite{wen2018flipout}, we introduce the technique of flipout to speed up the sampling procedure of our low-rank variational distributions $q(\mA|\vtheta)$.

 \textbf{LoRA Flipout.} Unlike the original approach, which applies rank-1 random flipping to the full weights, we apply flipout exclusively to the low-rank component $\mA$.
 Specifically, suppose we have a mini-batch of input vectors $\mH\in \mathbb{R}^{n\times b}$, where $b$ represents the batch size.
 We randomly sample two low-rank flipping matrices $\mS\in \{-1,+1\}^{n\times b}$ and $\mT\in \{-1,+1\}^{b\times r}$.
-Denoting as $\mE$ the weight noise sampled for this mini-batch, the batched output $\mZ$ after applying flipout is then
+Denoting as $\mE\in \mathbb{R}^{r\times n}$ the weight noise sampled for this mini-batch, the batched output $\mZ$ after applying flipout is then

-where $\circ$ denotes the element-wise product (see \appref{app:flipout} for derivation).
 It is crucial that the independent noises added to the low-rank weight noise $\Delta\mA\triangleq\mE\circ\mOmega$ ensure \emph{sampling independence across examples} within a mini-batch, thereby enhancing the sampling efficiency of the algorithm.
-This is done without violating the assumptions outlined in \Thmref{thm:posterior} and \ref{thm:prior}.
-Besides, due to the low-rank structure of our Bayesianization method, the computational overhead of employing flipout in \ours is also minimal.
+This is done without violating the assumptions outlined in \Thmref{thm:posterior} and \ref{thm:prior}. {As illustrated in \algref{alg:blob}, we use $\tilde{\mE}_{kj}$ to represent the equivalent noise applied to parameter $\mA$ for the $j$-th example in the $k$-th batch after BLoBFlipout.} Due to the low-rank structure of our Bayesianization method, the computational overhead of employing flipout in \ours is also minimal.